NATURAL & CULTURAL RESOURCES

 Community Quote from Long-Term Planning Recovery Survey

-Many government agencies, community groups, and private landowners remain siloed but groups must work together for holistic mauka to makai recovery and longterm success.
-At the core of most recovery efforts are questions of the future of Lahaina’s wai and water supply and its potential use and/or purpose.
+Many government agencies, local community groups and private landowners need to work together for holistic mauka to makai recovery and long-term success.
+Wai and water supply and its potential use and/or purpose are at the core of many long-term recovery projects.
 Urban development and natural resources stewardship is another challenge; development requires land and water, which places strain on natural resources and activities like reforestation, conservation, agriculture and food security, restoring stream flow, and recharging the groundwater aquifer.
-Oftentimes, funding for studies, planning and implementation is limited as economic benefits of wai and watershed planning aren’t recognized.
+Oftentimes, funding for studies, planning and implementation is limited as economic benefits of wai and watershed planning are not recognized.

 Project Details